Educational planning and programming at Treetops

 - Provide ongoing support for the parents whose children attend the centre.

-- Ensure that the environment is always presented in a clean, safe manner that will allow the best possible outcomes of play and learning.
+- Ensure that the environment is always presented in a clean, safe manner that will provide children-with invitations to play in purposeful learning environments.

 Families at our Centre